Eugénie de Montijo

-Eugénie de Montijo (/fr/; born María Eugenia Ignacia Agustina de Palafox y Kirkpatrick; 5 May 1826 – 11 July 1920) was Empress of the French from her marriage to Napoleon III on 30 January 1853 until he was overthrown on 4 September 1870.
+Eugénie de Montijo (/fr/; born María Eugenia Ignacia Agustina de Palafox y Kirkpatrick; 5 May 1826 – 11 July 1920) was the Empress of the French from her marriage to Napoleon III on 30 January 1853 until he was overthrown on 4 September 1870.
 From 28 July to 4 September 1870, she was the de facto head of state of France.

-Born to prominent Spanish nobility, Eugénie was educated in France, Spain, and England.
+Born to prominent Spanish nobility, Eugénie was educated in France, Spain, and the United Kingdom.
 As Empress, she used her influence to champion "authoritarian and clerical policies"; her involvement in politics earned her much criticism from contemporaries.
 Napoléon and Eugénie had one child together, Louis-Napoléon, Prince Imperial (1856–1879).
-After the fall of the Empire, the three lived in exile in England; Eugénie outlived both her husband and son and spent the remainder of her life working to commemorate their memories and the memory of the Second French Empire.
+After the fall of the Empire, the three lived in exile in England, UK; Eugénie outlived both her husband and son and spent the remainder of her life working to commemorate their memories and the memory of the Second French Empire.